LightJason/lightjason.github.io/content/knowledgebase/differencetojason.md

 gitter: "knowledge base"
 previous :
     url: "/knowledgebase/agent/"
-    text: "Theoretical Introduction: From Finite-State-Machine and Logical Programming to an Agent" next :
+    text: "kb: Background - From Finite-State-Machine and Logical Programming to an Agent" next :
     url: "/knowledgebase/atoms"
-    text: "Basic Knowledge: Atoms"
+    text: "kb: Basic - Atoms"
 ---

 We describe the difference between LightJason and [Jason](http://jason.sourceforge.net/), because in general the LightJason framework is inspired by Jason, but it is __not__: